 I’ve been on a quest to make what I call the best grilled boneless skinless chicken breasts.
 Usually they end up too dry.
 Or to tough.
 I want mine tender and juicy, perfect for a salad or sandwich.
-I’m happy with my results.
+I’m happy with my results with these tender and juicy rotisserie chicken breasts.
 Very happy.
 I used my rotisserie to grill breasts that were brined for a few hours.
 The brine not only tenderizes, it also adds a nice light herby flavor.

 These tender and juicy rotisserie chicken breasts were perfect sliced thin and served over greens for our dinners.
-I didn’t season the chicken with anything but black pepper before grilling it.
+I didn’t season the chicken with anything but freshly ground black pepper before grilling it.
 You definitely do not need to add salt to them as they brined in salt for long enough.
 You could add other seasonings as desired, though, but remember that the brine also adds a lot of flavor.
+And don’t use seasonings that have any salt in them, or are at least reduced sodium.

 Also try my easy rotisserie whole chicken.